ultrabug/mkdocs-static-i18n/README.md

 TL;DR?
 There's a [quick start guide](https://ultrabug.github.io/mkdocs-static-i18n/getting-started/quick-start/) for you!

+## Upgrading from 0.x versions

+:warning: Version 1.0.0 brings **breaking changes** to the configuration format of the plugin.
+Check out the [upgrade to v1.0.0 guide](https://ultrabug.github.io/mkdocs-static-i18n/setup/upgrading-to-1/) to ease updating your `mkdocs.yml` file!

 ## See it in action

 This plugin is proudly bringing localized content of [hundreds of projects](https://github.com/ultrabug/mkdocs-static-i18n/network/dependents) to their users.